 conducting administrative reviews; and

-processing payments.
+processing AFC provider payments.

 An MCO may also choose to contract with an AFC provider agency to facilitate AFC home and home provider management on behalf of the MCO.
 When this occurs, the contracted AFC provider agency is responsible for provisions stipulated in its contract with the MCO.
 However, the MCO retains overall responsibility for all requirements related to AFC service delivery and oversight of the MCO-contracted AFC provider agency and the member.